Testing Center Semester Hours:

 - PRAXIS Teacher proficiency exams

-- PSI/Atlas AK Residential Contractor Endorsement, USPS, FAA and FCC exams, etc
+- PSI/Atlas AK Residential Contractor Endorsement, USPS, FCC exams, etc

 - PAN candidates need to go to each test client to schedule for pan.